SakakibaraKai/Minecraft/README.md

         executable: /bin/bash
 ```

-4. script/start_mc.sh - this script was developed and used by the previous developer to install minecraft to ec2 along will installing the nessesary java to aws for minecraft to run.
-To change the version you may change the ```MINECRAFTSERVERURL``` url to match a version of minecraft you wish to use.
+4. script/start_mc.sh - This script was developed and used by the previous developer to install Minecraft to EC2 along with installing the necessary Java for Minecraft to run.
+To change the version, you may change the ```MINECRAFTSERVERURL``` URL to match a version of Minecraft you wish to use.
 ```
 #!/bin/bash